 - When the card is not in use, keep it in a locked unit.

 - Do not carry a Stanford-issued credit card in your wallet, where you could mistakenly misuse it or lose it.

 Monitor your card for fraud

 - Enroll your PCard or TCard in JPMorgan Chase fraud alerts, which will notify you immediately by text message, email or phone call if there are any suspicious transactions on your account.
 This is a simple way to help keep your card secure.

 To learn more, visit Preventing Fraud on Purchasing Cards and Travel Cards.
-Information about cardholder misuse, cardholder fraud, and the consequences of misuse and fraud was also recently clarified on Fingate.
+For information about cardholder misuse, cardholder fraud, and the consequences of misuse and fraud, visit the Pcard and TCard policy pages.

 If you have questions or need help, please submit a support request to the Card Services Team.